-Antioxidants and phytochemicals found in plant based reduce inflammation and repair damage to brain cells while restoring balance to our neurotransmitters.
+Antioxidants and phytochemicals found in plant based foods reduce inflammation and repair damage to brain cells while restoring balance to our neurotransmitters.
 Studies show this leads to reduced episodes of depression compared to those who consume more processed foods.
 There is even evidence that a whole foods diet can reverse depression without the aid of medication.

 The proper amount of quality sleep is also important to regulate your mood.
 A low fiber and higher saturated fat diet has been shown to lead to a lighter and less restorative sleep, resulting in more awake time over the course of the night.
 Fatty foods can also be harder to digest, making it harder to fall asleep in the first place!
 On the other hand, eating foods rich in melatonin and magnesium, such as almonds, can improve sleep by regulating your inner clock and reducing stress hormone cortisol,